Volunteers serve a vital role in helping the ReStore achieve its mission.

 When you arrive

-- Sign in at the register, and fill out a waiver.
+- Sign in at the register and fill out a volunteer waiver.

-- If you are under 18 you must have a waiver signed by a parent before working.
+- If you are under 18, your waiver must be signed by a parent before you can begin working.

-- A staff member will give you an orientation and tour of the store, and start you on the day’s task list
+- You will receive an orientation and tour of the store before starting on the day’s task list.

 Have fun!
 We are glad you chose to volunteer with the ReStore!

-If you like to work with people and get your hands dirty, our Building Material Recovery team does non-structural deconstruction.
+If you like to work with people and get your hands dirty, our Salvage Services team does non-structural deconstruction.
 Help carefully remove cabinets, light fixtures, plumbing fixtures, doors and windows for customers preparing for a remodel.
-For more information, contact Janell Watt at email@example.com or 503.517.0720
+For more information, contact Anna at email@example.com or 503-517-0720